suzukiplan/vgsx/README.md

 This project is still in the WIP; _Work In Progress_ phase.

-Please note that the current specifications are subject to frequent, casual breaking changes.
+All the features listed in this README.md have been implemented.
+However, please note that the current specifications are subject to frequent and unexpected changes.

 Once this project reaches a stable phase, version 1.0.0 is scheduled for release.